open-telemetry/opentelemetry-java-examples/grpc/README.md

 # How to run

 ## Prerequisites

+* Java 17 or higher is required to build this example (to run Gradle)
+* Java 8 or higher is required to run the compiled example

-* Be on the grpc project root folder
+Be on the grpc project root folder:

 ```shell script
 cd grpc/
 ```